 If there’s one area that inspires the most “yuck” reactions, it’s the locker room.
 From overexposed flesh to dirty towels littering the floor, the locker room is a breeding ground for awkward encounters.

-Naked truth.
-You may be proud of your rock-hard glutes, but that doesn’t mean everyone wants to see them.
+The naked truth.
+You may be proud of the body you’ve sculpted, but that doesn’t mean everyone wants to see all of it.
 Wrap a towel around yourself, even if the shower is just steps from your locker.
 And please, no naked sitting.
 Drape a towel over a bench (and yourself) before taking a seat.

 Pick up after yourself.
-Even the best round-the-clock cleaning staff will have trouble keeping up with a thousand determined mess makers, so out of courtesy to your fellow club members, throw away used paper towels and tissues.
+Even the best round-the-clock cleaning staff will have trouble keeping up with all the members who use the locker room every moment of the day, so out of courtesy to your fellow club members, throw away used paper towels and tissues.
 Before you toss your towel in the laundry bin, use it to wipe any puddles out of the bottom of your locker.
 Strive to make the areas you’ve used as clean as when you arrived.
 (This goes for the parking lot, too: Bottles, cans and paper cups should never end up on the ground.)

 Don’t set up shop.
 Space is usually limited, so refrain from setting up camp on an entire bench or counter.
 Use only the space you need, take care of your business, clean up and then move on out.